Gov. Jay Inslee’s new PAC raises $112,000 as he ‘actively’ considers presidential run

 The bill’s chief sponsor, Rep. Jim Walsh, R-Aberdeen, says “extra travel not related to state business and at the governor’s discretion should not be borne by the taxpayers of Washington state.”
 With Inslee wielding a veto pen and Democrats controlling the state House and Senate, it’s not likely to pass.

 There are other signs Inslee has his eyes on a national race.
 He said he hopes to speak with former President Barack Obama, as other 2020 hopefuls have done.
-And with a potential need to brush up on foreign policy, he also met earlier this year with Ben Rhodes, Obama’s Deputy National Security Adviser.
+And with a potential need to brush up on foreign policy, he also met earlier this year with Ben Rhodes, Obama’s deputy national-security adviser.

 Last week, Inslee traveled to San Francisco, with details of the trip kept quiet by his political team.
-In the Wednesday interview, Inslee said that trip included a “good discussion” with billionaire Tom Steyer, who has been an ally on climate change but who also made moves toward his own presidential bid.
+In the Wednesday interview, Inslee said that trip included a “good discussion” with billionaire Tom Steyer, who has been an ally on climate change but who also has made moves toward his own presidential bid.

 Inslee could use wealthy allies like Steyer if he takes the plunge.
 Leaving aside potential big fundraisers like Sanders or Texas Rep. Beto O’Rourke, even another western state governor, Colorado’s John Hickenlooper, is ahead of Inslee in an exploratory effort.
 Hickenlooper’s Giddy Up PAC, formed in September, already has raised $370,000, according to a new FEC filing.